Adrian1jr/Adrian1jr/README.md

   </h1>
 </div>

-### :woman_technologist: About Me :
+### About Me :
 - Full-stack developer.
 With +5 years of experience.
+Focused on the development of websites and web applications.

 - Co-Founder of a custom software company called <a href="https://www.doozypanda.com/" style="text-decoration: none;">Doozy Panda</a>
 and a Website Design and Development company called <a href="https://www.laredowebdesigns.com" style="text-decoration: none;">Laredo Web Designs</a>.